duongnghiephuy/community/README.md

 - A through model is good for many to many relationship as it allows more control and visibility.

-- Without Django Rest, Django should should return Json data after serializing by
+- Without Django Rest, Django views should should return Json data after serializing by
 ```
 json_data=serialize(queryset)
 return HttpResponse(json_data, content_type="application/json")